 WHY BECOME AN APPRENTICE?

-- Earn a wage
+- Earning a wage

-- Gain a qualification
+- Gaining a qualification

-- Receive quality and current training standards
+- Receiving quality and current training standards

-- Start on a career path
+- Starting on a career path

 There are three main levels of Apprenticeship and these are: